equinor/Project-ProjectSchedule/Consumer Requirements.md

 **Can you further optimise the querying of data through additional architecture layers?**

-**What are the preferred and maximum times you can wait before updates (either through the original application, your application or elsewhere) are reflected in returned data?**
+**What are the preferred and maximum times you can wait before updates (originating from the original source, your application or elsewhere) are reflected in returned data?**

+*Specify relative to the full lineage of the data, including any delay caused by manual steps*

 **How do you hope to access the data (note API first guidelines)**?